az-digital/arizona-bootstrap/site/docs/2.0/backwards-compatibility.md

 ## Removed JavaScript

-Components listed in the JavaScript section of UA Bootstrap (e.g., Modals, Tooltips, Popovers) have had certain methods, options, and events removed or changed in {{ .Site.Title }}.
+Components listed in the JavaScript section of UA Bootstrap (e.g., Modals, Tooltips, Popovers) have had certain methods, options, and events removed or changed in {{< ourname >}}.
 These items are not backwards compatible.
-They should not cause breaking changes, but if you are manually calling any of these methods, they will need to be updated to use the methods/events/functions that {{ .Site.Title }} uses.
+They should not cause breaking changes, but if you are manually calling any of these methods, they will need to be updated to use the methods/events/functions that {{< ourname >}} uses.
 Some examples include: `remote`, `.in` vs. `.show`, and `viewport` vs. `boundary`.
 Refer to each individual component's documentation for an explanation of proper methods, options, and events.